dalers/arduinologger2/README.md

 Legal
 -----
-Arduinologger2 source is copyright by its authors, as recorded in the maestro repository commit log.
+Arduinologger2 source is copyright by its authors, as recorded in the Arduinologger2 repository commit log.
 The Arduinologger2 project does not use a Contributor License Agreement (CLA) or a Copyright Assignment Agreement (CAA).
 By submitting work to the project, you agree to license your contribution according to the [BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause).

 Support
 -------